abstractFlo/atlas-docs/documentation/server/discord/authentication.md

 ### Gui/CEF

 {% hint style="warning" %}
-This implementation is only the very basic setup.
+This implementation is only a very basic setup.
 No styles, no layouts.
 {% endhint %}

 {% tabs %}